 Founded in 1991, Malama Maui Nui (formerly “Community Work Day”) has spent the last 2o+ years providing critical programs and services to the Maui community.
 The organization originally grew out of a State Department of Health initiative in the 1980’s to address the growing problem of litter and excess waste.
 Over the decades, the organization has undergone reorganization and name changes.
 Despite these changes, Malama Maui Nui has remained committed to supporting a healthy environment – on land, in the sea, and within the community.

 Today, Malama Maui Nui focuses specifically on projects in Maui County.
-Ultimately, the organization seeks to educate and empower Maui communities to beautify and maintain our island’s environment.
+Ultimately, the organization seeks to educate, inspire and empower residents and visitors alike to nurture the environment in support of Maui Nui’s ecosystems, economy, quality of life and unique Hawaiian culture.
 It is Malama Maui Nui’s belief that environmental health is directly related to an improved economy and quality of life.

-To support Malama Maui Nui’s efforts, Hawaiian Paddle Sports and Maui Kayak Adventures team members participate in cleanups and beautification events, including International Coastal Cleanup Day.
+To support Malama Maui Nui’s efforts, Hawaiian Paddle Sports and Maui Kayak Adventures team members participate in cleanup events, including International Coastal Cleanup Day, also known locally as Get The Drift and Bag It.
 A worldwide event, International Coastal Cleanup aims to remove debris from shorelines and waterways, while also collecting valuable data on litter statistics.
 As part of the cleanup, participants record the types and amounts of trash that were collected.
 This information is important when requesting funding for cleanup events and also influencing local litter policies.

 How You Can Help